argentsea/docfx/tutorials/quickstarts/configuration.md

 }
 ```

 Finally, the application needs a repository class to actually retrieve the data.
 In the sample application, this is called the *SubscriberStore*.
-This is the class that will call the database stored procedure or function and return the specified subscriber.
+This is the class that will call the database stored procedure or SQL statement and return the specified subscriber.
 If you are creating your own project, you need to construct something similar.

 Our implementation of the data access code requires only a few lines: